Interesting Fourth of July Facts

 On the 4th of July, Native Americans may or may not participate in American festivities, as they wish.
 Most of them do and visit these pow wows every year.

 As a young girl, I was in Washington DC on the 4th of July and witnessed the National Pow Wow of the US.
-The Mall was filled with people of all nations - not only Native American Nations, but most others as well.
+The mall was filled with people of all nations, not only Native American Nations, but most others as well.
+The colorful clothing of the different groups dazzled in the sunshine.

 A young Native American US Marine in uniform, aged 19 with a buzz cut, appeared on a platform on the steps of the Capital Building in front of where I was standing on the steps.
 He spoke of the history of a great nation, America, and of his Native American Nation, and how he was proud to be a member of both.
 He had just returned from a combat mission and would be returning soon.